 The response from employees has been really positive.
 We’ve seen engagement rising in our Peakon survey during difficult times.
 We have proven ourselves as a company that really lives up to our values, which we believe fosters engagement, loyalty and trust.

 This is something that our CEO, Christoffer, has highlighted on a regular basis.

 “One can say a lot about strategy and planning in these times, but I feel what’s most important to point out right now is that we have been true to our values and how we want to be remembered as a company.”Christoffer Pettersen, Co-founder / Partner

 Helping people to be more happy and human

 Our mission is to close the technology gap so that people can be more happy and human.
 It’s a problem that a lot of companies are trying to solve, especially in relation to remote working and supporting the health and wellbeing of employees.

-That is something we’ve already considered as an organisation, which is why our culture has been flourishing during these difficult times.
+That is something we’ve already considered as an organization, which is why our culture has been flourishing during these difficult times.
 But we’ve also had to think about how we can keep people connected without being able to interact physically.

 An example of that, which was initiated by our CEO, is the virtual coffee machine.
-This is a virtual room we can join whenever we want to socialise with our awesome colleagues.
+This is a virtual room we can join whenever we want to socialize with our awesome colleagues.
 It is always open, so we can stop by just like we used to do at the office.

 Once you have senior leadership, managers, and employees working together, it’s possible to adapt even under the most difficult circumstances, and in some cases, even thrive.